wesleymok/tod-webdev-demo/README.md

 #### Note

-Poppins will look differently on other web browsers (Safari, Firefox) compared to Google Chrome.
+Poppins will look different on other web browsers (Safari, Firefox) compared to Google Chrome.
 Safari and Firefox will display the font in a different boldness and density.

 ## Breakdown of the Salesforce Requirements